-Please note: only a user with a Site Manager can migrate to a site.
+Please note: only a user with a Site Manager role can migrate a site.
 If you haven't already, please use our Service Request Form to ask that the Migration Module be enabled for you.
+When importing your content from your Wordpress site, it's important to understand the limitations as the script will only migrate content from blogs and posts, but not from menus or from content generated through other plug-ins.

 Upload the file